iokinpardo/mem0-BTS-chrome-extension/README.md

 - **BTS-branded experience:** Lighter BTS styling with refreshed typography and logo treatment throughout the dashboard, sidebar, and sign-in popup
 - **Bulk memory management:** Select multiple memories at once and remove them from BTS in a single action while staying synced with the cloud API
 - **Category-aware filtering:** Review how many memories belong to each category right from the dashboard dropdown to pick the right filter faster
-- **Memory query assistant:** Run quick prompts against your saved memories with category filters and OpenAI-powered summaries
+- **Memory query assistant:** Run quick prompts against your saved memories from the BTS dashboard with OpenAI-powered summaries

 ### Dashboard pagination controls
 - **Feature name:** Dashboard pagination controls